Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Many mental health experts use medication and therapy to help people battling the black dog.
 However, they realized the same methods weren’t effective for every patient.
 So what could be the problem?

-Now, some past studies have shown that digestive and intestinal problems are prevalent among patients with depression.
-When their intestinal flora is taken and put inside healthy mice, the mice start to display symptoms of the black dog.
+Some past studies have shown that gut health problems are prevalent among patients with depression.
+When their gut bacteria (microbiome) is taken and put inside healthy mice, the mice start to display symptoms of the black dog.
 They become less energetic and uninterested in their environment.
-Apparently, there was something wrong with the intestinal flora.
+Apparently, there was something wrong with the gut bacteria.

 If bad gut bacteria could cause a healthy animal to become depressed, perhaps replacing that with good bacteria may be all the patient needs to tackle the depressive symptoms.

-Researchers from the University of Basel and the University Psychiatric Clinics Basel (UPK) proceeded to verify this hypothesis by investigating the effects of probiotics on patients with depression.
+Researchers from the University of Basel and the University Psychiatric Clinics Basel (UPK) proceeded to verify this hypothesis by investigating the effects of good gut bacteria (probiotics) on patients with depression.
+The results were as hypothesized: depression and gut health really do share a link.

 The Research

 The researchers administered probiotics to 21 participants and gave a placebo to another 26 participants for 31 days.
 They were all given antidepressants during this period.
-Save for the researchers, neither the study staff nor the participants knew what they were taking in.
+Save for the researchers, neither the study staff nor the participants knew what they were consuming.

 At the end of the period, there was improvement across all participants due to the antidepressants, but it was more significant among those who took probiotics.
 The probiotics had either boosted the effects of the antidepressants or directly alleviated their depressive symptoms.

-But that's not all.
+That's not all, though.
 The researchers also discovered that the composition of the probiotics subjects' intestinal flora changed during the study period.
 There was an increase in lactic acid bacteria, which was followed by a reduction in depression.

 However, the results weren't eternal.
 The condition of the intestinal floral waned over the next four weeks.

 Perhaps, a 31-day probiotic treatment may not be enough to tackle depression permanently.
-However, we have seen how beneficial these good gut bacteria can be to our physical and mental health.
+But without a doubt, we have seen how beneficial these good gut bacteria can be to our mental health.
+Maintaining a healthy gut may be crucial to preventing and fighting off depression.

-While researchers develop ways to integrate probiotics into traditional depression interventions, patients could at least consider consuming foods containing these living microorganisms.
+While researchers develop ways to integrate probiotics into traditional depression interventions, patients could at least consider consuming foods containing these living microorganisms, such as yogurt, traditional buttermilk, and kefir.

 Author